po8aster/N64MIDIController/README.md

 Requirements:

--Compatible with original or 3rd party hardware controllers, without adapting or damaging the controller.
+-Compatible with original or 3rd party hardware controllers, without adapting or damaging the controller

 -Drum mode following the General MIDI standard Drum Map on Channel 10

--Synth mode (loosely) based on the Ocarina controls from Ocarina of Time on Channel 10.
+-Synth mode (loosely) based on the Ocarina controls from Ocarina of Time on Channel 1

--Send MIDI out on both USB and 5 Pin MIDI
+-Send MIDI out on both USB and 5 Pin MIDI if possible, create alternate code for either if not